anenthusiastic/8QueensProblemSolver/README.md

 # 8QueensProblemSolver
 This is a 8 queen problem solver with hill climbing method.
 Hill climbing method is sort of AI algorithm

-This program loops 20 times ans find solutions for 8 queen problem.
-It runs very fast according to brute force method.
+This program find solutions for 8 queen problem.
+Initially 8 queens arranges randomly on the chessboard.
+This program changes place of only one piece each times by the hill climbing algorythm.
+Finally it finds the solution and save it.
+This method runs much faster than brute force method.
+Program does this 20 times (i.e. it solves 20 different 8 queen problems).
+And finally shows the solution of 20 different problem and its piece change counts.

 #1 Description of the Problem

 Coding a program that arranges 8 queens on the chessboard so that they do not capture each other and does this using hill climbing method.
+Program does this 20 times and shows the result of each solution.

 #2 Screenshots of program